Isuzu Elf

 The Isuzu Elf (Japanese: いすゞ・エルフ, Isuzu Erufu) is a medium duty truck produced by Isuzu since 1959.
 Outside Japan it is known as N series and Q Series.
 The range was originally mainly available in Japan and other Asian countries.
 Australia was another important market for the Elf and N series – to the extent that it was manufactured there from the 1970s using many local components.
-Since the early 1980s, it has also been sold and built in the United States (under the Chevrolet and GMC brand as a W-Series), and also as the Isuzu N-Series.
-Only North America receives the wide-cab version, competing with the Avia D90/D120, Hino Dutro, Hyundai HD65/HD72/HD78, Iveco Daily, Mazda Titan, Mercedes-Benz Vario, Mitsubishi Fuso Canter, Nissan Atlas, Renault D-Truck, Tata LPT 613, Toyota Dyna, and the ГАЗ-3310 Валдай.
+Since the early 1980s, it has also been sold and built in the United States (under the Chevrolet and GMC brands as a W-Series), and also as the Isuzu N-Series.
+Only North America receives the wide-cab version.

 For the common Andinian market (including Chile and Peru), the truck has been assembled in the GM-Colmotores assembling plant in Bogotá, Colombia since 1991, with annual quantities already of 20,000 up to 60,000 units.
 Local assembly has been increasing because of increasing demand in the Colombian and neighboring markets.
 It carries "Tecnología Isuzu" (with Isuzu Technology) lettering.

-In Indonesia, Philippines and several other countries, the Elf is not only used as a truck, but also converted into microbuses by local body makers.
+In Indonesia, Philippines, and several other countries, the Elf is not only used as a truck, but also converted into microbuses by local body makers.
 The lighter four-wheeled models are commonly used as an intercity Angkot or Jeepney (share taxis), as a school bus, or as an employee bus.
+Indonesian conversions typically use car-style hinged doors and usually resemble a high-roof van, while most conversions in Kenya, and newer ones in the Philippines often resemble a minibus, with a folding door on the side for passengers, and standing room.